SightPlusPlus/SightPlusPlus-Server/README.md

 #### Running the software within VS
 - Now that you have built the CMake, you can run the system in debug mode from VS.
+- Note: You may need to copy the models folder to the location of the executable as this is needed, especially if you changed the build directory.
 - There are a few options.
 - Option 1, target view:
   - In this method, first, navigate to the solution explorer to the right to the home icon.